60+ Traditional Greek Foods to Try (IMMEDIATELY)

 31. Papoutsakia

-A white baking platter holding five Greek Papoutsakias.
+A white baking platter holding five Papoutsakias.

 PHOTO: FROM MY POINT OF VIEW/GETTY IMAGES